 The most common causes of default, other than nonpayment, are:

 If your loan servicer doesn't collect money from you to pay the homeowners' insurance through escrow, you must find and pay for this insurance on your own, separate from the mortgage payments.
 If you fail to get or maintain insurance coverage, in most cases, you'll be in violation of the loan contract.

 If you fail to have homeowners' insurance as your loan contract requires, the servicer may then purchase insurance at your expense.
 This kind of insurance is called "force-placed" or "lender-placed" insurance.
 The cost of the force-placed insurance is then added to your mortgage debt, and you'll have to repay it—and it's usually expensive.

 When you don't repay the amounts that the servicer advanced for force-placed insurance, this failure usually constitutes a default under the terms of the mortgage agreement.
-The lender can then “accelerate” the debt (demand immediate repayment of the entire loan amount).
+The lender can then accelerate the debt.
 In some cases, the lender must first provide you with notice before accelerating the debt and give you the opportunity to cure the default.

 If you don't cure the default, in cases where you get this opportunity, or if you're unable to repay the outstanding mortgage loan balance, the lender can foreclose your home in the same manner as if you had fallen behind in payments.